 \section{Acknowledgements}

 We gratefully acknowledge the help from the National Supercomputer Center in Guangzhou.
-We also appreciate the helpful discussion with Xun Yi, Xuan Zhu, Jiangfang Ding, Hongjuan He, Yingwen Liu, Dongyang Wang and Shichuan Xue.
-This work was supported by the National Natural Science Foundation of China (NSFC) No. 61221491, and the Open Fund from HPCL No.201401-01.
+We would like to thank Scott Aaronson for his kind help.
+We appreciate the helpful discussion with Yunfei Du, Ping Xu, Xun Yi, Xuan Zhu, Jiangfang Ding, Hongjuan He, Yingwen Liu, Dongyang Wang and Shichuan Xue.
+We also thank the anonymous referee for the helpful comments.
+This work was supported by the National Natural Science Foundation of China (NSFC) Nos.
+61632021 and 61221491, and the Open Fund from the State Key Laboratory of High Performance Computing of China (HPCL) No.201401-01.